setms/book/docs/requirements/digest/index.md

 Business rules influence business processes by establishing vocabulary, imposing restrictions, and governing how to compute something.

-A business rule falls into one of several categories: facts, constrains, action enablers, inferences, and computations.
+A business rule falls into one of several categories:

-**Facts** are statements that are true about the business at a specified time.
+- **Facts** are statements that are true about the business at a specified time.
   They describe associations between important business terms.
   Don't go overboard with collecting facts; focus on the ones relevant to the scope of the product.

-A **constraint** restricts the actions that the system or (some of) its users may perform.
+- A **constraint** restricts the actions that the system or (some of) its users may perform.
   It can be positive (something must happen or something must be true for something else to happen) or negative (something must not happen).
   Many constraints are about authorization, which you can capture using a roles and permissions matrix.

-An **action enabler** is a rule that triggers some activity if specific conditions are true.
+- An **action enabler** is a rule that triggers some activity if specific conditions are true.
   These conditions may be complex combinations of simpler conditions.
   A decision table captures action enablers in a concise way using `if-then` statements.

-An **inference** creates new facts from other facts.
+- An **inference** creates new facts from other facts.
   `If-then` statements can capture inferences, where the `then` part specifies new knowledge rather than an action to take.

-**Computations** transform existing data into new data using specific mathematical formulas or algorithms.
+- **Computations** transform existing data into new data using specific mathematical formulas or algorithms.
   Many such rules come from outside the organization, like tax withholding formulas.
-Capture computations in mathematical form or decision table.
+  Capture computations in mathematical form or in decision tables.

 ## Requirements engineering